SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jfrog-artifactory-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for the Artifactory Collection.
+In this step we will configure the yaml required for the Artifactory Collection.

 Path of the different log file configured to capture Artifactory logs is needed to be given here: